-The sisters Bine and Mie Lind founded the design company LindDNA in 2013.
-Together with their father they developed the idea of designing products out of recycled leather one evening at the dining table.
-The designs of the sisters should fit the Danish design tradition and reinterpret it.
-Furniture and accessories and decoration should be created out of Danish products and recycled materials that are simple, functional and yet sensual.
+Sisters, Bine and Mie Lind, jointly founded the company LindDNA in 2013.
+Together with their father, they developed the idea of designing products from recycled leather one evening at the dining table.
+The sisters’ designs should fit Danish design tradition and reinterpret it.
+Furniture, accessories, and decorations should be created from Danish products and recycled materials that are simple, functional, and yet still sensual.

-The leather used at LindDNA comes of leather remnants, incurred in the production of bags, shoes and other items of clothing.
-This leather is an environmentally friendly and resource-saving variant contrasting conventional leather because it is cut and reconnected with natural rubber.
-Thereby, the recycled LindDNA leather is very robust, water resistant and dirt repellent thanks to the 20% of rubber it contains.
+The leather used at LindDNA comes from leather remnants, incurred in the production of bags, shoes, and other items of clothing.
+This leather is an environmentally friendly and resource-saving variant, contrasting conventional leather because it is cut and reconnected with natural rubber.
+This means that the recycled LindDNA leather is very robust, water-resistant, and dirt repellent thanks to its 20% rubber content.

 Danish wood and durability